yiorgosfil/jsProjects/tiny-compiler/README.md

 Most compilers break down into three primary stages: Parsing, Transformation, and Code Generation

   1. *Parsing* is taking raw code and turning it into a more abstract representation of the code.

   2. *Transformation* takes this abstract representation and manipulates to do whatever the compiler wants it to.

   3. *Code Generation* takes the transformed representation of the code and turns it into new code.

-Parsing
+## Parsing
-Parsing typically gets broken down into two phases: Lexical Analysis and Syntactic Analysis.
+Parsing typically gets broken down into two phases: **Lexical Analysis** and **Syntactic Analysis**.

  1. *Lexical Analysis* takes the raw code and splits it apart into these things called tokens by a thing called a tokenizer (or lexer).